Ê: Portuguese

+In Brazilian Portuguese, ê also used on final syllable of the root word e.g. Guinê-Bissau ("Guinea-Bissau").

 Tibetan

 Ê is used in Tibetan pinyin to represent /e/, for example Gêrzê County.

 Ukrainian

 Ê is used in the ISO 9:1995 system of Ukrainian transliteration as the letter Є.

 Vietnamese

 Ê is the 9th letter of the Vietnamese alphabet and represents /e/.
 In Vietnamese phonology, diacritics can be added to form five forms to represent five tones of ê: